zalyoung/gitlab-handbook/content/handbook/security/security_policies.md

 ---
-title: "GitLab Security Policies Guidances"
+title: "GitLab Security Policies Guidance"
 ---

 This page contains information on our Security Policies for the following group(s):